bytedance/GiantMIDI-Piano/README.md

 └── ...
 </pre>

-The transcription of all audio recordings may take around one week using a single GPU card.
+The transcription of all audio recordings may take around 10 days on a single GPU card.

 ## Previews of transcribed MIDI files
 We provide a few MIDI files of GiantMIDI-Piano for preview at the [midis_preview](midis_preview) directory.